 Ankle weights can double as a substitute for dumbbells.
 Make them easier to grip and less floppy by fastening them in a loop.
 Once you've looped them, you will be able to use them in any of your usual weight exercises.
 If you have the kind with removable weights, start with a light weight and increase it as you get stronger.

-Elastic exercise bands or loops can substitute for dumbbells in giving you a complete upper and lower body workout.
-Use the band workout from ACE Fitness, or follow the instructions with your bands.
+Elastic exercise bands or loops can substitute for dumbbells in giving you a complete upper and lower body workout according to the American Council on Exercise.
 Exercise bands come in varying strengths of resistance, similar to different weight dumbbells.
 Perfect for travel, they are lightweight and easy to pack even in a carry-on bag.

 If you're a beginner, seek help from a fitness expert to learn the safe and proper methods of working with weights.
-Although many exercisers do two or three sets of each exercise at a workout, a single set of 12 repetitions is usually effective.
-Aim for two 20-minute weight sessions per week, in addition to a moderate program of aerobics.
-Wait at least 24 hours after a weight session before working the same muscles again.
+Although many exercisers do two or three sets of each exercise at a workout, a single set of 12 repetitions is enough to help you build strength.
+Aim for two full-body strength training sessions per week, in addition to 150 minutes of moderate-intensity aerobics or 75 minutes of vigorous-intensity physical activity, says the U.S. Department of Health and Human Services.
+Wait at least 48 hours after a weight session before working the same muscles again.